drudilorenzo/ephemeral-github-runner-action/README.md

 ## Usage

-You can now consume the action by referencing the v1 branch
+You can now consume the action by referencing the v1 branch.

 ```yaml
  - uses: LorenzoDrudi/ephemeral-github-runner-action@refactoring